10 – Rainbow

 You don’t have to buy a Robert Plant album, just like Robert Plant doesn’t have to reunite Led Zeppelin.
 However, I have always followed Robert Plant’s solo career and brought every album the singer has released.
-In the post Led Zeppelin years Robert Plant has released a catalog of music that has presented fans with an abundance of material.
+In the post-Led Zeppelin years, Robert Plant released a catalog of music that presented fans with abundant material.
 Here are ten of our favorite Robert Plant songs that represent various time periods during Robert Plant’s thirty eight year plus solo career

 # 10 – Rainbow

 Opening up our top 10 Robert Plant songs list is the beautiful track “Rainbow.”
 The song was released on the 2014 album Lullaby and the Ceaseless Roar.
-The album was Robert Plant’s first record in which he composed most of the music after ten years of releasing albums that consisted of mostly covers.
-“Rainbow,” is such a gorgeous song that defines the blues in Robert Plant’s soul that the singer has always expressed is what he searches for in every performance.
+The album was Robert Plant’s first record on which he composed most of the music after ten years of releasing albums that consisted mostly of covers.
+“Rainbow is such a gorgeous song that defines the blues in Robert Plant’s soul, which the singer has always expressed is what he searches for in every performance.

 # 9 – Satan, Your Kingdom Must Come Down

 On the haunting “Satan, Your Kingdom Must Come Down,” Robert Plant finds that blues note on the opening quarter note.
-The down-home Delta Blues guitar riff set up tantalizing Robert Plant vocals that are both chilling and earnest.
+The down-home Delta Blues guitar riff sets up tantalizing Robert Plant vocals that are both chilling and earnest.
 This is great stuff.
-“Satan, Your Kingdom Must Come Down,” is a traditional song.
-Robert Plant’s version was used as the theme to the Starz television show Boss starring Kelsey Grammer.
+“Satan, Your Kingdom Must Come Down” is a traditional song.
+Robert Plant’s version was the theme for the Starz television show Boss, which starred Kelsey Grammer.

 # 8 – Fat Lip

 The first two Robert Plant solo albums define Robert Plant’s search for a new sound outside his Led Zeppelin persona.
-It is interesting to listen to Robert Plant’s back catalog from a distance because the first two albums sound so much closer to his Led Zeppelin vocal performances now than they did when we first heard the albums upon initial release.
-But one can also hear the movement towards the commercial sound he becomes very successful with in the mid to late 80’s.
-However that 80’s sound was defined by overproduced records and too much reliance on technology, a fact that even Robert Plant has agreed with.
+It is interesting to listen to Robert Plant’s back catalog from a distance because the first two albums sound so much closer to his Led Zeppelin vocal performances now than when we first heard the albums upon initial release.
+But one can also hear the movement towards the commercial sound.
+He became very successful within the mid to late 80s.
+However, the 80s sound was defined by overproduced records and too much reliance on technology, which even Robert Plant agreed with.

 # 7 – Hurting Kind (I’ve Got My Eyes On You)